A River Runs Through It (film): Plot

-Just before Norman is to leave for Chicago, police inform him that Paul was beaten to death.
+Before Norman is to leave for Chicago, police inform him that Paul was beaten to death.
 Norman breaks the news to his parents.
 Years later, Mrs. Maclean, Norman, Jessie, and their two children listen to a sermon given by Rev. Maclean soon before his own death.
 Rev. Maclean preaches about being unable to help loved ones who are destroying themselves and will not accept help.
 All that those who truly care for such a self-destructive person can do, Rev. Maclean concludes, is to give unconditional love, even without understanding why.

-The closing scene shows an elderly Norman Maclean fishing on the same river as director Robert Redford narrates the final lines from his original novella.